 Over the years, the Commission has earned a reputation as one of the foremost Communications regulatory agencies in Africa.
-It aims to exploit Information and Communications Technology to drive and assist different aspects of national development and assist in stimulating demand to accelerate the uptake of communications services and several other Universal Access and Service Projects necessary for the establishment of a knowledge-based society in Nigeria.
+It aims to exploit Information and Communications Technology to drive and assist different aspects of national development and assist in stimulating demand to accelerate the uptake of demand to accelerate the uptake of the establishment of a knowledge-based society in Nigeria.